Exploring Joint Observation of the CSST Shear and clustering of astrophysical gravitational wave source measurements: Methodology

 As we know, the luminosity distance of compact binary gravitational wave sources can be inferred from their GW waveforms \citep{98-1986Natur.323..310S}.
 However, the observed luminosity distance often has deviations from its true value due to multiple factors, including statistical uncertainties in GW observations, parameter degeneracies between luminosity distance, and other parameters such as the component masses and inclination angle of the compact binaries.
 Here we assume that the relationship between the observed luminosity distance $D_{\rm L,obs}$ from the analysis of the waveform and the true value $D_{\rm L}$ can be described by a log-normal distribution, which is given by \citep{31-oguri2016measuring}

 where

 Here we adopt $\sigma_{{\rm ln}D}=0.05$ \citep{48-PhysRevLett.110.151103}.
 During their propagation from a source at redshift $z$ to Earth, gravitational waves are influenced by the LSS of the Universe, specifically through the weak gravitational lensing effect \citep{49-Takahashi_2005}.
-Due to the magnification effect, the observed luminosity distance will be smaller than that predicted in a homogeneous and isotropic Friedmann-Lemaitre-Robertson-Walker (FLRW) cosmological model, which can be expressed as
+Due to the weak gravitational lensing effect, the observed luminosity distance to a source is statistically modified relative to the value predicted in a homogeneous and isotropic Friedmann-Lemaitre-Robertson-Walker (FLRW) cosmological model.
+This modification arises from the integrated matter distribution along the line of sight, which can be expressed as

 where $\bar{D}_{L}$ denotes the luminosity distance calculated in a homogeneous and isotropic FLRW universe, where $\mu$ is the magnification.
 Under the weak lensing approximation, we have $\mu \approx 1+2\kappa$, and $\kappa(\bm{\theta},z)$ is the convergence field that characterizes the projection of the matter density field $\delta_m(\bm{\theta},z)$ along the line of sight in the direction $\bm{\theta}$, which is expressed as \citep{29-bartelmann2001weak}